 | What it does | Monitoring and social listening.
 It surfaces relevant mentions and conversations across the web for your team to act on. | Find, score and draft.
 It watches for buyers, scores each post 0 to 100 by buying intent, and drafts the reply you send. |

-| Sources | 13 or more, dev-leaning: Reddit, X, LinkedIn, YouTube, GitHub, Hacker News, Dev.to, Stack Overflow, Bluesky and more. | Eleven: Reddit, Hacker News, X, Stack Overflow, GitHub, Quora, Indie Hackers, Product Hunt, Medium, LinkedIn and the open web, with HN, Stack Overflow and GitHub free on every plan. |
+| Sources | 14+ and dev-leaning: Reddit, X, LinkedIn, YouTube, GitHub, Hacker News, Dev.to, Stack Overflow, Bluesky, TikTok, newsletters, podcasts and more. | Twelve: Reddit, Hacker News, X, Stack Overflow, GitHub, Quora, Indie Hackers, Product Hunt, Trustpilot, Medium, LinkedIn and the open web, with HN, Stack Overflow and GitHub free on every plan. |

 | Reply drafting | Not the focus.
 It points you to the conversation; writing the reply is on you and your team. | Drafted in your own voice from a profile of what you sell and who buys it, ready for you to edit and send. |